 If you are the winning bidder when an auction closes, The Globe and Mail Auction will send you an e-mail notification confirming payment and telling you that you have won the item.

 A PDF certificate will then be available in your ‘My Account’ area with applicable pick-up and contact information.
 Your credit card will be charged automatically.
+For non-automotive products, full payment will be charged.
+For automotive purchases, the charge will be a deposit amount, with the remaining payment to be made directly to the vendor.

 If you do not receive notice and believe you are the successful bidder, you must verify the auction status from within your ‘My Account’ area.